iKettles/atlaskit-framer/README.md

 You should include `./bin/publish-updated-projects.sh` and `./bin/yarn-lock-diff.js` within your repository.
 If you get the error `./bin/publish-updated-projects.sh: No such file or directory` ensure the shell script has execution permissions.

 Every time the `build-and-publish` job is run the dependencies of each `.framerfx` project within the repository will be checked.
-If any package that matches the configured namespace has been updated the Framer project will be published.
+If any package which has a name that matches one of the configured namespaces has been updated, the Framer project will be published.
 This also works for packages that use `latest` as the version in `package.json`.